GollyTicker/tagesschau-corona-counter/README.md

   * `/text` which returns the text for a given range of dates and
   * `/sum/<term>` which counts the occurances of a term in the most-recent days for a given range

-  To run the service simply run `2-http.py`.
+  To run the service simply run `./restart-http-service.sh` (or invoke `src/2-http.py` if outside docker).

   Now you can send requests such as `find/Corona?start=2021.01.15&end=2020.01.20` which will return a JSON object with a property `result` containing an array of size 6 (15th to 20th January) containing a boolean for each date.
 The boolean indicates whether the string `Corona` was contained in the topics description for that date.